geniusyield/smart-order-router/README.md

 ## Overview

-Smart Order Routers (SORs) are an important part of the [Genius Yield Decentralized Exchange](https://www.geniusyield.co/).
+Smart Order Routers play a crutial role in the operation of the [Genius Yield Decentralized Exchange](https://www.geniusyield.co/).

-SORs are off-chain agents that execute a routing algorithm that scans the Cardano blockchain for open limit orders, matches them based on their trigger conditions, and submits new transactions back to the ledger to perform the swap state transitions.
+Smart Order Routers (SORs) are off-chain agents that execute a routing algorithm that scans the Cardano blockchain for open limit orders, matches them based on their trigger conditions, and submits new transactions back to the ledger to perform the swap state transitions.
 Each Smart Swap encodes trigger conditions that the SOR must fulfill to execute the swap.
 The SOR continuously scans and analyzes the current state of the limit orders and relies on the configured matching strategy to best execute a customer’s order based on price.

 Specifically, the bot periodically builds a multi-asset order book consisting of one